 On January 15, 2021, a popular messaging app called Signal, crashed globally.
 After WhatsApp altered its privacy agreement to share its data with Facebook, Signal saw a surge of new users, prompting the crash.
 This same day, the Iranian government created a ban on the emerging app.
-In contrast to the regime’s desires, the app still became the most-downloaded app in Iran that day.
+In contrast to the regime’s desires, the app still became the most downloaded app in Iran that day.

 These are not uncommon tactics utilized by the Islamic Republic to control the spread of information.
 Iran, ranked 173/180 on the Reporters Without Borders’ World Press Freedom Index, is no stranger to limiting the privacy of its citizens.
-The 21st century has been characterized by various media crackdowns including the closing of newspapers, arrests and beatings of journalists, and even internet outage for days at a time.
+The 21st century has been characterized by various media crackdowns including the closing of newspapers, arrests and beatings of journalists, and even internet outages for days at a time.

 Signal is not the only app banned in Iran.
 Both Twitter and Facebook were banned in 2009 after the skeptical election of President Ahmadinejad.
-In 2018, another and more popular social media app, Telegram, became a new target for the Iranian government after a suspected 50 million Iranians were found to be active on the app.
-The regime has instead pushed and threatened citizens to shift to a national messaging app called Soroush, to increase surveillance capabilities.
+In 2018, another more popular social media app, Telegram, became a new target for the Iranian government after a suspected 50 million Iranians were found to be active on the app.
+The regime has instead encouraged and even threatened citizens to shift to a national messaging app called Soroush, to increase surveillance capabilities.

 The Soroush app, owned by the Islamic Republic of Iran Broadcasting, has been characterized by app developers as posing high privacy and security risks.
 Furthermore, only accessible with an Iranian SIM card, national ID, and address, it makes it impossible to remain anonymous.
 A state lead messaging app allows for Iranian security forces to access sensitive and personal data.
 This prevents possible actions or discussion of opposition by instilling fear into citizens.